stitchflow

 • Renewal and contract planning: Track cost vs. value ahead of renewals

-• Leadership teams seeking better ROI visibility
+• Leadership teams seeking better ROI visibility on SaaS investments

-• Organizations consolidating tools across teams
+• Organizations consolidating tools based on real adoption data

 6. AccessOwl